isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 <p>Singapore has a huge range of public parks, thanks to NParks.
 That means
 plenty of green spaces for couples to unwind after a long week of work.
-Take a long stroll amongst nature as a couple, or hop on a bicycle and see the paths take you.
-Singapore’s Park Connector Network (PNC) has 300 km of trails, and there’s no better way to explore all of them than via the NParks Explore A Route (NEAR) mobile app.</p>
+Take a long stroll amongst nature as a couple, or hop on a bicycle and see where the paths take you.
+Singapore’s Park Connector Network (PCN) has 300 km of trails, and there’s no better way to explore all of them than via the NParks Explore A Route (NEAR) mobile app.</p>
 <p>This augmented reality (AR)-enabled application (NParks) will enhance
 your couple experiences by overlaying interactive, informative content on the real-world environment.
 Learn and get entertained while being on